AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 Redeems [REP](#rep) that `p._redeemer` [Staked](#dispute-stake) on a particular Dispute Crowdsourcer, as well as any [Reporting Fees](#reporting-fee) (in Ether) that `p._redeemer` is owed.

-If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer filled its [Dispute Bond](#dispute-bond), the user will receive their Reporting Fees for the [Dispute Window](#dispute-window) plus 1.5 times the amount of REP they Staked (if the Outcome of the Dispute Crowdsourcer is the [Final Outcome](#final-outcome) of the Market), or the user will just receive Reporting Fees for the Fee Window (if the Outcome of the Dispute Crowdsourcer is not the Final Outcome of the Market).
+If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer filled its [Dispute Bond](#dispute-bond), the user will receive their Reporting Fees for the [Dispute Window](#dispute-window) plus 1.5 times the amount of REP they Staked (if the Outcome of the Dispute Crowdsourcer is the [Final Outcome](#final-outcome) of the Market), or the user will just receive Reporting Fees for the Dispute Window (if the Outcome of the Dispute Crowdsourcer is not the Final Outcome of the Market).

-If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer did not fill its [Dispute Bond](#dispute-bond), the user will receive Reporting Fees for the Fee Window (but not the REP they originally Staked).
+If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer did not fill its [Dispute Bond](#dispute-bond), the user will receive Reporting Fees for the Dispute Window (but not the REP they originally Staked).

 If a Fork has occurred, all non-[Forked Markets](#forked-market) will have their [Tentative Outcome](#tentative-outcome) reset to the Outcome submitted in the [Initial Report](#initial-report) and be put back in the [Waiting for the Next Dispute Window to Begin Phase](#waiting-for-the-next-dispute-window-to-begin-phase).
 All non-Forked Markets will need to have `augur.api.Market.disavowCrowdsourcers` called before the `redeem` transaction can be called on any of their Dispute Crowdsourcers.
 Furthermore, all Dispute Crowdsourcers of the Forked Market will need to have `augur.api.DisputeCrowdsourcer.forkAndRedeem` called on them.